Tutorial

 -b varianceParameter

 The parameter (between 0 and 1) to compute the variances in option -v.
-It is the pseudo positive constant to add to the branch lengths
+It

-when calculating variances, to adjust the dependency of variances to branch lengths.
+branch lengths.
 By default b is the maximum between median branch length

-and 10/seqlength; but it should be adjusted based on how/whether the input tree is relaxed or strict.
+input tree is relaxed or strict.
 The smaller it is the more variances

 would be linear to branch lengths, which is relevant for strict clock.
-The bigger it is the less effect of branch lengths on variances,

 which might be better for relaxed clock.